Roman Coin for a “Butcher Bird”

 US Northern Shrike

 Suffice to say, I am still waiting to see a living red-backed shrike.
 Here in North America we have two varieties although they can easily be confused with one another – the most widespread species is the northern shrike, once considered to be a subspecies of the great grey shrike, which breeds in the remote north of Canada/Alaska but winters in the northern US; the Loggerhead shrike is similar-looking but smaller, and more typically seen in the southern states but migrates north and breeds in southern Canada and just south of the border.
-They are hard to distinguish from each other; look for the stronger black mask that wraps across the top of the bill in the Loggerhead.
 There are, however, a few vagrant shrikes from central Asia that show up along the west coast of the United States that can add to the confusion.
 For example, in 2015, a hybrid red-backed shrike turned up along the Mendocino coast, California, and attracted substantial attention.

 US Loggerhead Shrike